Alexei Navalny, Russian politician who opposed Putin to the end, has died in prison

 MOSCOW — Alexei Navalny, Russia's most prominent political opposition figure, has died in a remote Russian prison at age 47.

-News of Navalny's death came Friday from the Federal Penitentiary Service in Russia's Arctic.
+News of Navalny's death came Friday from the Federal Penitentiary Service in th Yamalo-Nenets Autonomous District, above the Arctic Circle.

+In a statement, prison authorities said Navalny "felt unwell" after a walk in the prison yard and soon lost consciousness.
+Attempts by emergency medics to rescucitate him "failed to give positive results."

 Navalny had been serving out a lengthy prison sentence, for charges including extremism, which were widely seen as punishment for his years of criticism of Russian President Vladimir Putin.